Mr-Vaibhav13/Qualyval-assignment/README.md

 - Redux
 - TailwindCSS

+---

-In this, User can add new users, edit the user and also delete as well from the list.
+In this, User can add new users, edit the user and also delete them from the list.

+---

 ##### Component Structure